DualeHuss/metro-dashboard/README.md

 ### `GET /api/predictions/:code`
 Live train arrival predictions for the given station.
 The `code` is the 3-character WMATA code (like A01, B11).

-This is our external API call (the WMATA prediction API).
+This is the external API call (the WMATA prediction API).

 ### `GET /api/weather/:code`
 Returns current weather at the given station.
-We look up the lat/lon from WMATA, then call OpenWeather with those coordinates.
+The server looks up the lat/lon from WMATA, then calls OpenWeather with those coordinates.

 ### `POST /api/searches`
 Records that someone searched for a station.
 Writes to the Supabase database.
 Body should be: